Rohannagariya1/Log4G/ReadMe.md

 `gromo-log4g-js` is a versatile and easy-to-use logging framework for JavaScript and Nest.js applications.
 It provides powerful logging capabilities to help developers track and debug their applications efficiently.

-Core features:

-- Log based on levels
-- Plug-and-play access logs: store logs of every API request that reaches your micro-service
-- Generates and tracks trace-id for each log
-- track host-ip, requester ip, response time of each API as part of access logs
-- Get methodName, className, lineNumber, filePath in logs
-- Choose between log formats (Text or Json)
-- Choose how to store logs (single file or bifurcated by log level)

 # Features

 - **Customizable Logging Levels**: Configure different log levels (e.g., DEBUG, INFO, WARN, ERROR) according to your application's needs.